kylehughes/sort-state-university/README.md

 *Stateful sorting algorithms for Swift.*

-🚧 This project is unreleased and in development 🚧
+🚧 This project is in development and technically unreleased.
+It is available for preview. 🚧

+## Introduction

+### The Name

+I came up with "sort state" and thought it would be funny to append "university", a la "Washington State University".
+The project is not intended to be educational but I am sure it can be.

-## Support Platforms
+## Supported Platforms

 - iOS 14.0+
 - macOS 11.0+